NachtBlade31/CodeMyMobile/README.md

 * [Testing](#testing)

 ## General info
-This is a sample app for round 2 for CodeMyMobile interview.The goal was to create Rest APIs and a SPA to run those APIs.
+The goal was to create Rest APIs and a SPA to run those APIs.

 ## Technologies
 Project is created with: